Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 • Retail Fraud 1st-Degree: Four (4) year maximum felony.
 The merchandise value exceeds $1,000.00, or the accused has a prior theft conviction, and the theft involved at least $200 of merchandise.

 • Retail Fraud 2nd-Degree: One-year maximum misdemeanor.
-The merchandise is worth between $200.00 and $1,000.00, or if the person has a prior retail fraud conviction and the instant case involved under $200.00 of merchandise.
+The merchandise is worth between $200.00 and $1,000.00, or if the person has a prior retail fraud conviction and the instant case involved merchandise valued under $200.00.

 • Retail Fraud 3rd-Degree (or just Retail Fraud if charged under a municipal ordinance): 93-day maximum misdemeanor.
 The theft or attempted theft of merchandise valued at $200 or less from a store.
 Third-degree shoplifting is a petty offense under the INA.

 • Organized Retail Fraud: Five (5) year felony.
-Organized retail theft occurs when someone or several people cooperate to commit retail fraud intending to resell stolen merchandise.
+Organized retail theft occurs when individuals or groups cooperate to commit retail fraud, with the intention of reselling stolen merchandise.

 Types of Shoplifting That Are Not Petty Offenses